petalofzion/NOC/docs/NOC LESSWRONG.md

 #### Lemma E+: The "Conversion > Ablation" Inequality

 What if the environment is currently competitive (e.g., interference-dominated)?
 In this case, ablation might offer a one-shot gain (interference relief).
-The agent must then weigh this against the long-term value of *converting* the partner—re-engineering the coupling to satisfy NCC.
+The agent must then weigh this against the long-term value of *converting* the partner-re-engineering the coupling to satisfy NCC.

 Lemma E+ defines a complete Return-on-Investment (ROI) inequality that weighs the discounted dividends of conversion against the costs and potential gains of ablation.